doomnor/anki-manual-zh-tw/src/filtered-decks.md

 Display cards that have the largest interval first.

 **Most lapses**
-Display those cards first, that you have failed the most times.
+Display cards that you have failed the most times first.

 **Order added**
-Display cards that you added first (i.e. those cards that have the earliest creation date).
+Display cards that you added first (have the earliest creation date) first.

 **Order due**
 Display cards with the earliest due date first.

 **Latest added first**
-Display those cards first, that you have most recently added to the deck.
+Display cards that you’ve most recently added to the deck first.
 (This is the opposite of 'Order added'.)

 **Relative overdueness**
-Display those cards first, that are most overdue in relation to their current interval (for instance, a card with a current interval of 5 days overdue by 2 days displays before a card with a current interval of 5 years overdue by a week).
-This is useful if you have a large backlog that may take some time to get through and you want to review those cards first, that you are most in danger of forgetting.
+Display cards that are most overdue in relation to their current interval first (for instance, a card with a current interval of 5 days overdue by 2 days displays before a card with a current interval of 5 years overdue by a week).
+This is useful if you have a large backlog that may take some time to get through and want to review the cards you’re most in danger of forgetting first.

 ## Steps & Returning

-Please see the section on [learning](studying.md#learningrelearning-cards) as a reminder of how steps work.
+Please see the section on [learning](studying.md#learning) as a reminder of how steps work.

 By default, Anki will use the steps of a card’s home deck.
 If a new card